 The start-up was born in Buenos Aires, Argentina but it became a Delaware company established in 2011 by Eric knudtson, designer and developer and Clara Gonzalez Sueyro, anthropologist.
 Chef Surfing participated in Start Up Chile Spring 2012 cohort and Local Food Lab Fall 2012 cohort.
 Chef Surfing shut down in 2012.

 Hiring a chef for a an event or a private dinner it is not easy.
-People ask for recommendations to friends and families and later on search the web.
+People ask recommendations from friends and families and/or search the web.
 This process is time consuming and frustrating with unclear results.
 Chef surfing is the easiest way to hire a chef.
 Co-founder Eric Knudtson designed and developed the website.
 His portfolio here .

 The results from the research provided us with few insights to iterate and redefine the solution under this new vision: